 Select Transfer mode.
 Then connect the system’s thermocouple to the input of the temperature controller and connect the output channel of the calibrator back to the input of the transmitter.
 The temperature controller will MEASURE the System Thermocouple connected to its input and automatically re-transmit an isolated voltage equal to the exact value of the input from the thermocouple to the transmitter.
 This allows you to validate the thermocouple reading and to create a valid isolated signal input to the transmitter – eliminating ground loops and electrostatic noise, as well as being able to view open or intermittent circuit connections.
 The re-transmitted signal is displayed on the SOURCE Display.
 This validates the signal going to the transmitter.
 You should quickly be able to determine if there is a problem with the transmitter by reading the upstream instrument or verify the controller setting by reading the thermocouple signal you are re-transmitting.
 The Transfer Mode gives you end to end system check with a system including a transmitter.

 Using Transfer Mode in a System with No Transmitter:

 The Transfer Mode is just as valuable in a thermocouple circuit without a transmitter.
 Connect the thermocouple into the input channel and the downstream instrument into the source channel and you can watch how your system performs.
 You get the same isolation and can read the temperature from the thermocouple and validate that this is the signal being sent to the meter or downstream control circuit.
 This is a quick and easy way to validate that your wiring and sensing circuit is working properly.

-Only the TEGAM 940 thermocouple calibrators and 945 thermocouple calibrators have the combination of the isolated Transfer Function and dual displays to simultaneously display SOURCE and MEASURE values.
-See more information and purchase these innovative and rugged devices by visiting our Thermocouple Calibrator section of our website.
+Only the TEGAM 940 thermocouple temperature calibrators and 945 thermocouple temperature calibrators have the combination of the isolated Transfer Function and dual displays to simultaneously display SOURCE and MEASURE values.
+See more information and purchase these innovative and rugged devices by visiting our Temperature Calibrator section of our website.